libercaptor/Getting-and-cleaning-data/codebook.md

 There are 68 variables in total.

-Variables 3 to 68 contains the mean of the values classified by both subject and activity.
+Variables 3 to 68 contains the average of the original features classified by both subject and activity.
 These variables are real numbers.

 ##LIST OF VARIABLES